-Getting a marriage license for a wedding in Ohio is not difficult.
-There are a number of requirements you will need to follow, however, so it's good to know what those are before you apply for your license.
+Getting a marriage license for a wedding in Ohio is not a difficult process.
+There are a number of requirements you will need to follow, however, so it's good to be prepared before you apply for your license.

 Residency and ID Requirements

 You do not have to be a resident of Ohio to get married in the state.
 Residents need to apply for the license in the county where one or the other of you lives.
 You may get married anywhere in the state.
 If you are not a resident, then you must apply in the county where the wedding will take place.

 The requirements for each county can vary, so check with your local probate court.
 In some counties, you may be able to begin the marriage application online, however, you must both appear in person to complete it and obtain the license.

 When applying, you will be asked to prove your identity and age.
 This can be done with valid photo identification, such as a driver's license, visa, passport, or state-issued ID.
 You will also be asked for your Social Security numbers, place of birth, and occupation.
 Additionally, be prepared with your parents' birth names and the name of the person who will marry you.

 If one of you was previously married and the union ended in a divorce or annulment, you will need to show proof of that.
 Bring a certified copy of the court's decree along with the case number, date, and location.
 Some counties require only your most recent divorce decree, others will ask for information on all previous marriages.
 The court may also want to know about any children who are minors.

 In the case of a spouse's death, some counties will require a death certificate while others will not.